How to write a video script for YouTube

 Once you’ve gone through this process, you’ll be able to bulk out your YouTube video script and fill in the blanks, depending on whether you’re penning an AV, VAG, or Sequential Flow script.
 As you get more comfortable with the process, you’ll be able to draft this stuff in your sleep.

-Now that you've learned what a YouTube video script is, how to write one, and what the different formats are, it’s time to find the perfect soundtrack.
+Now that you've learned how to write a script for video, it’s time to find the perfect soundtrack.
 Don’t leave it to chance – Epidemic Sound covers all bases.

 It’s better than royalty-free.
 It’s worry-free.
 Get started with Epidemic Sound below.